Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 If you want to sell digital products using PayPal then you will love the simplicity of this plugin.
 You can configure it to expire the download links after it has been used a few times or after a certain period of time.

-= Optional WooCommerce Integration =

-There is also an option for WooCommerce.
-So you can use this plugin to add the new PayPal Express Checkout gateway to WooCommerce.

-Please note that the integration with WooCommerce is entirely optional.
-It is important to highlight that this plugin is primarily designed for standalone use and does not depend on WooCommerce.

 = Works with PayPal's Buy Now Pay Later Feature =

 This plugin works with PayPal's Pay in 4 (Buy Now, Pay Later) feature also.
 It lets your customers pay later in 4 installments.